-Have you currently got the best deal for your business telecoms, broadband and mobile?
+Have you currently got the best deal for your business telecoms, broadband and satellite phones?
 The average business may not have reviewed these costs for five years.
 If you are in this boat it’s time to take action.
 There is money to be saved!

 Telecoms costs have been falling.
 We have any number of case studies where we have saved somewhere between 30% and 80% for companies and schools.